 Summer Tubing at Rabbit Hill is open for the season!
 This exciting attraction is the first of its kind in the Edmonton area.
 Operating hours for this delightful experience are as follows: from June 28 to September 1, guests can enjoy tubing on Wednesdays to Fridays, starting from 12:00 pm until 7:00 pm.
 On Saturdays, Sundays, and Holiday Mondays, the tubing adventure runs from 10:00 am to 5:00 pm.
 However, a slight setback has led to the closure of the facility on July 27 due to persistent rainfall.
 But fear not, as there's a special treat in store - "All You Can Tube Friday Nights" will take place from 5:00 pm to 7:00 pm, promising an unforgettable evening.

 Look up, wayyyyy up!
 Imagine climbing through a mix between an enormous treehouse and a giant jungle gym - that's what you'll find at Snow Valley Aerial Park.
 This incredible tower of obstacles and games is the first of its kind in Canada and 3rd in North America.
 With dedicated kid's routes and routes for adults, there is something for every level of adventurer!

-Be sure to check out two new experiences on the docket this year at Snow Valley - Target Golf and a Whitemud Creek Mining Company experience.
+Be sure to check out the other summer experiences on the docket at Snow Valley - Target Golf and Whitemud Creek Mining Company.